hep-gc/cloud-scheduler/README.md

     ALLOW_SOAP=localhost, 127.0.0.1
     SCHEDD_ARGS = -p 8080

-We also recommend the following settings.
+We also recommend the following settings, especially if you're planning on using Condor CCB:

     UPDATE_COLLECTOR_WITH_TCP=True
-    COLLECTOR_SOCKET_CACHE_SIZE=1000
+    COLLECTOR_SOCKET_CACHE_SIZE=10000
+    COLLECTOR.MAX_FILE_DESCRIPTORS = 10000

 We have also placed an example Condor config in scripts/condor/manager